Odd Future: 2011–2015: Solo releases, The OF Tape Vol. 2 and Loiter Squad

 On September 8, 2011, it was announced that Odd Future would be making a television show called Loiter Squad.
 The show was announced to be a sketch comedy show featuring various skits and pranks and first aired on Adult Swim in March 2012.
 The show featured Tyler, Jasper, Taco, Earl and Lionel as main cast members, with other members of Odd Future making cameo appearances.
 The program was produced by Dickhouse Productions, which is also the production company for the TV series Jackass.

-On October 3, 2011, Tyler, the Creator tweeted a link to iTunes with a compilation album of songs from artists within the group such as Domo Genesis, Hodgy Beats, Mike G, the Jet Age of Tomorrow, MellowHype, the Internet, and Tyler himself.
-The album is simply named 12 Odd Future Songs, despite having 13 tracks, including three new releases from the Internet, Mike G and MellowHype.
+On October 3, 2011, Tyler, the Creator tweeted a link to iTunes with a compilation album of songs from artists within the group such as Domo Genesis, Hodgy Beats, Mike G, the Jet Age of Tomorrow, MellowHype, the Internet, and Tyler himself.The album is simply named 12 Odd Future Songs, despite having 13 tracks, including three new releases from the Internet, Mike G and MellowHype.
 On March 20, 2012, the collective released their debut studio album, The OF Tape Vol. 2, as a relative sequel to the original mixtape, The Odd Future Tape.
 On the same day, Earl Sweatshirt, who was absent from Odd Future from June 2010 until February 2012 due to attending boarding school in Samoa, first performed with the group at the Hammerstein Ballroom in New York.

 Frank Ocean released his debut studio album, Channel Orange, on July 10, 2012.
 Other solo releases for the second half of 2012 included Domo Genesis's No Idols with the Alchemist, released on August 1, 2012, and MellowHype's Numbers, released on October 9, 2012.
-On December 5, 2012 it was announced Frank Ocean was nominated for six awards at the 2013 Grammy Awards, including Best New Artist, Record of the Year for "Thinkin Bout You" and Album of the Year for Channel Orange.
+On December 5, 2012, it was announced Frank Ocean was nominated for six awards at the 2013 Grammy Awards, including Best New Artist, Record of the Year for "Thinkin Bout You" and Album of the Year for Channel Orange.

 On April 2, 2013, Tyler, the Creator released his completely new second studio album, Wolf, which received positive reviews from critics and debuted at number 3 on the Billboard 200, selling 89,895 copies in the United States.
-Earl Sweatshirt released his debut studio album.
+Earl Sweatshirt released his debut studio album, Doris, on August 20, 2013, under Columbia Records.
 Tyler and Earl also went on an EarlWolf Summer Tour in 2013.
+On October 31, 2013, MellowHigh, which consisted of Hodgy Beats, Domo Genesis, and Left Brain, released their self titled album.
+It received generally positive reviews and charted on No. 89 on the Billboard 200 chart.

 In June 2014, Frank Ocean left Odd Future management, 4 Strikes Management.
 In May 2014, the third season of Loiter Squad premiered.
 Earl, Tyler, Jasper, Taco, and L-Boy did an in-depth interview for HuffPost Live.
-On August 11 and August 12, 2014, Odd Future opened up for Eminem at Wembley Stadium, London..
+On August 11 and 12, 2014, Odd Future opened up for Eminem at Wembley Stadium, London.